anthonygclark/techkeys/README.md

 + Get a simple version of firmata working

-To program the board in linux:
+To program the board in linux, you must plug it in, and JUMP the two pins next to the USB port via something metal, then:

 ```
 $ sudo dfu-programmer atmega16u2 erase